sanjay-boddu/ensweb-website/README.md

 #### Run a container

-Runs a container in daemon mode
+Run a container in daemon mode

 ```
 docker run -p 80:8080 -dt webdocker-website:latest